fujiwara-no-sai/nerdina/README.md

 <h2>Plan B</h2>

 <p>Increase the base pay rate of the analysts up to $7,600 as well as their base coffee consumption to 14 gallons.
-If a department isn't led by an analyst, demote them and promote an analyst of the highest grade within this department to this position.</p>
+Unless a department is led by an analyst, demote them and promote an analyst of the highest grade within this department to this position.</p>

 <h2>Plan C</h2>